dc5048/greenhouse/README.txt

 g.openSingleValve(g.RAISEDBEDS)

 # Close all valves
-g.openSingleValve(0)
+g.closeValves()

-# Water the greenhouse for 30 minutes
+# Water the greenhouse for 30 minutes (valves closed automatically when timer expires)
 g.openSingleValveOnTimer(g.GREENHOUSE,30*60)

 # Log a temperature/humidity reading from the sensor